martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 This document updates RFC 2026 {{!STD=RFC2026}} to remove the second paragraph of Section 2.2 and RFC 2418 {{!WG=RFC2418}} to remove a single mention of expiration from Section 7.2.

+Other than these specific changes, both RFC 2026 and RFC 2418 refer to expiration of drafts.
+With this change, this is understood to apply to drafts that are marked as "dead" in tooling.

+# Replacement Procedures

+The expiration of a draft is intended to ensure that the topic is disqualified from consideration and discussion.
+At the same time, updating a draft indicates continued interest from the authors.

+Working Groups chairs might choose to concentrate efforts on drafts that have been recently updated.
+For instance, when setting an agenda for a session, chairs might give precedence to documents that have been updated since the preceding session.

+Expiration has also been used as a reminder to authors to update documents.
+A substitute for expiration reminders might be to provide a note in advance of planned sessions.

 # Security and Privacy Considerations